WIBG-FM: History

 The programming is Classic Hits of the 80's, with songs from the 60s and 70s sprinkled in.
 Using a personality approach reminiscent of the "WIBBAGE" format from the Philadelphia station of the 50s, 60s and 70s (that station is now WNTP (990)).
 WIBG-FM transmits on 94.3 MHz.

 The call sign changed in August 2009 from WILW commensurate with a relocation of the transmitter site from Swainton (Middle Township), New Jersey, to Palermo (Upper Township), New Jersey, and doubling of transmission power to 6,000 Watts.
 Construction of the new transmitter was completed in early November 2009.
 The station coverage then reached both Cape May and Atlantic Counties along with parts of Ocean and Cumberland Counties, whereas before the station only had a strong signal in Cape May County.
+This was followed by another signal increase in August 2023 further strengthening the station's signal in Atlantic City, Brigantine and Long Beach Island.

 The Philly WIBBAGE legacy remains a very powerful brand among tens of thousands of listeners each day.
 Owner and News Director Rick Brancadora began his radio ownership in 1992 with WIBG, now the most powerful AM broadcast station in the Atlantic City-Cape May markets.